jzxr/jzxr.github.io/README.md

 ### 7.3.3 Twitter - plot graph

 ---
-This body content is to plot multiple bargraph to create gif bar graph
+This function is to plot multiple bargraph to create gif bar graph

 ---